essykings/python-datetime/README.md

 ## Time delta
-Tme delta represents a  duration of time i.e a duration of date or time.
-The datetime module contains the timedelta() attribute which is primarily used to perform date manipulations in python.
-Lets say you want to know the number of days in a certain time interval, we will first import the timedelta from the datetime modules as follows:
+Time delta represents a  duration of time i.e., a duration of date or time.
+The datetime module contains the timedelta(a) attribute, which is primarily used to perform date manipulations in python.
+Let's say you want to know the number of days in a certain time interval, first import the timedelta from the datetime modules as follows:

 A timedelta object is represented as follows: